-An autistic woman constantly agonising over how strange she appears to others has finally found a solution, reports have confirmed.
+An autistic woman who constantly agonises over how strange she appears to others has finally found a solution, reports have confirmed.

-Krista Shure, 27, from Widnes, regularly seeks assurance that her interests and behaviours aren’t actually that weird – yet only ever asks people who are weirder than she is.
+Krista Shure, 27, from Widnes, regularly seeks reassurance that her interests and behaviours aren’t actually that weird – yet only ever asks people who are weirder than she is.

 “When my friend Sarah told me I’m not weird in the slightest, it was a massive relief,” Shure said.
 “Yes, her bedroom contains a mass collection of deceased insects preserved in fossil, including a shrine to a giant ichneumon wasp.
 But so what?”